cedrickring/kbuild/README.md

 When using the cli flags, the container registry url is guessed based on the first provided image tag. e.g. `-t my.registry.com/tag` is guessed as `my.registry.com`.
 If no specific registry is provided in the tag, it defaults to `https://index.docker.io/v1/`.

+### Google Cloud Storage

+If you want to use the Google Cloud Storage to store your build context, you just have to pass `gcs` as the first argument to kbuild, and specify the `--bucket` to use.

+Example: `kbuild -t image:tag --bucket mybucket gcs`

 ### How does kbuild work?